 Exercise Tubing

 Exercise tubing is also something I highly recommend for your in-home fitness needs.
 A blend of rubberized and weighted resistance is ideal for muscle conditioning.
 The ability to anchor tubing provides opportunities to target muscles in ways that hand-weights could not achieve.
 The size/thickness of the tubing is important.
-The brand of tubing that I am using in the video is by REEHUT and sold individually in the PoolFit Marketplace (linked to Amazon).
 The pricing depends on the size.
 In the video, I am using the 4lb tubing and it is priced at around $17.00.
 I strongly recommend the 4lb (light) version for this workout.
 The 12lb tubing can be considered for exceptionally strong people.
 The heavier tubing limits range of motion and fatigues muscles too quickly.
 Always check your tubing for wear and tear.
 They will start breaking down over repeated use.
 If you see a small tear, STOP using it and get a new one.

 WATCH video for Ball & Tubing Recommendations